+44 (0)113 218 1010

 You can taste some of the home-grown produce, picked daily for the restaurant in The Courtyard.

-The Walled Garden is a also wonderful teaching resource, with regular garden talks and beekeeping demonstrations (see Tours & Talks and What’s On section for more information).
+The Walled Garden is a also wonderful teaching resource, with regular sessions held for schools and colleges.